nagi49000/monitoring-logging-kube/README.md

 Kibana can be installed with
 ```
-helm install kibana elastic/kibana
+helm install --set imageTag="8.5.1" kibana elastic/kibana
 ```

-The username for logging into elastic is ```elastic```, and the password can be obtained by
+The username for logging into elastic is "elastic", and the password (as defined at the elastic install stage) is "changeme", which can also be picked up from
 ```
 kubectl get secrets --namespace=default elasticsearch-master-credentials -ojsonpath='{.data.password}' | base64 -d
 ```